Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: The proposed method

 \subsubsection{Novel Class Generation in Input Space}

 To fully utilize the previous components, we need to achieve two additional goals.
 First, we require more diverse embedding locations to reserve additional parts of the latent space and push away from and improve the decision boundaries around the embeddings of the base dataset.
-Second, since our network is well-trained on natural images with DINO, the improvements resulting from the deployment of pseudo-classes may not be measurable, as the accuracy is already saturated close to 100\% in the base domain.
+Second, since our network is well-trained on natural images with DINO, the improvements from deploying pseudo-classes may not be measurable, as the accuracy is already close to 100\% in the base domain.
 Thus, we should make the classification more challenging for the network.

-Inspired by \cite{zhu2025pass++} and \cite{wang2023rotation}, we utilize a straightforward yet effective \Gls{sst} during meta-training on the base dataset, which satisfies both requirements.
+Inspired by \cite{zhu2025pass++} and \cite{wang2023rotation}, we utilize a straightforward yet effective \Gls{sst} during meta-training on the base dataset, satisfying both requirements.
 Here, we generate three additional rotated images for each sample per class and assign them new labels.